The Lonely Island: Further work: "Dick in a Box" and Hot Rod

 The Lonely Island's next major viral success came in December 2006, when they collaborated with singer Justin Timberlake for the Digital Short "Dick in a Box", starring Samberg and Timberlake as R&B-crooning balladeers who package their genitals as Christmas gifts.
 Taccone came up with the "dick in a box" premise after Michaels asked Samberg to write a sketch showcasing Timberlake's voice.
 Timberlake recalled that the musicians were "laughing hysterically" during its production, and that the "delirium of no sleep" contributed to the humor of the song.
 The online version of the short—which, like its predecessors, attracted millions of views on YouTube—was uncensored, creating controversy.
 "In the process Saturday Night Live appears to have become the first scripted comedy on a broadcast network to use the Web to make an end-run around the prying eyes of both its internal censors and those of the Federal Communications Commission, whose jurisdiction over “Saturday Night Live” effectively ends at the Web frontier," said Jaques Steinberg of The New York Times.
 The song won a Creative Arts Emmy for Outstanding Original Music and Lyrics.

+Timberlake also made a guest appearance in the group's subsequent track "Jizz in My Pants".

+Timberlake then returned to SNL in 2009 to make the digital short “Motherlover” with The Lonely Island, a sequel to "Dick in a Box", featuring the same characters.